dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 pivot: 2000 for k-12  middle percentage.

 ___
 Changes in 6 types of annual expenditure by local authorities in Someland in 1980, 1990 and 2000 are presented in the graphs.
-In general, expenditure on environmental services are the highest among all types of expenditure
+In general, expenditure on higher education are the highest among all types of expenditure, environmental services